Abelian logic gates: Introduction

 The following is a central result of \cite{BL15a}, generalizing the ``abelian property'' of Dhar~\cite{Dha90} and Diaconis and Fulton \cite[Theorem~4.1]{DF91} (see \cite{notes} for further background).
 Provided the computation halts, it does so regardless of the choice of processing order.
 Moreover, the letters on the output wires and the final states of the processors are also independent of the processing order.
 Thus, a network that halts on all inputs computes a function from $\N^k$ to $\N^\ell$ (where $k$ and $\ell$ are the numbers of input and output wires respectively).
 This function is itself of a form that can be computed by some abelian processor, and we say that the network \df{emulates} this processor.

 The main goal of this paper is to prove a result in the opposite direction.
-Just as any boolean function $\{0,1\}^A \to \{0,1\}^B$ can be computed by a circuit of AND, OR and NOT gates, we show that any function $\N^A\to\N^B$ computed by an abelian processor can be computed by a network of simple \emph{abelian logic gates}.
+Just as any boolean function $\{0,1\}^A \to \{0,1\}^B$ can be computed by a circuit of AND, OR and NOT gates, we show that any function $\N^A\to\N^B$ computed by an abelian processor can be computed by a network of simple \emph{abelian logic gates}, specified below.
 Furthermore (as in the boolean case), the network can be made \df{directed acyclic}, which is to say that the graph has no directed cycles.

-We will define our gates immediately after stating the main theorems.
+For example, a sandpile or rotor-router process (see, e.g.~\cite{notes,HP10}) defined on a finite graph can be thought of as a computer whose input is particles placed on vertices, and whose output constitutes particles collected at designated points.
+It is thus an abelian processor, and our theorems show that it can be emulated by a directed acyclic network of simple abelian gates.

-\begin{theorem} Any finite abelian processor can be emulated by a finite, directed acyclic network of \Adds, \Spls, \Topps, \Dels\,and \Pres. \end{theorem}
+\begin{theorem} Any finite abelian processor can be emulated by a finite directed acyclic network of \Adds, \Spls, \Topps, \Dels\,and \Pres. \end{theorem}

 If the processor satisfies certain additional conditions, then some gates are not needed.
 An abelian processor is called \df{bounded} if the range of the function that it computes is a finite subset of $\N^B$.